axpaul/SerialRealTime/README.md

 <h1>SerialRealTime</h1>

-<h2>SerialRealTime : Class to create real-time witer serial on Qt using QThread technology</h2>
+<h2>SerialRealTime : Class to create real-time writer serial on Qt using QThread technology</h2>

 *Copyright (c) CNES and contributors.
 All rights reserved.*